Port Elizabeth Budget Accommodation -|- The easiest way to find and book accommodation in Port Elizabeth

 Beaches in Port Elizabeth

-The beach areas begin about 2-3 km south of the city center with the King’s Beach.
+The beach areas begin about 2-3 km south of the city centre with the King’s Beach.
 Then follow Humewood Beach.
 Both beaches are supervised, have facilities for children (pools etc.), but on summer weekends they are also often full.
 Quieter are the further south Hobie beach and Summerstrand, both of which are also suitable for a beach walk.
 Around the small Cape it becomes more rocky, but small beach sections still attract.
 Sardinia Bay impresses finally with dunes and few people.

 Shopping in Port Elizabeth